 - Pet the Dog: He may have ulterior motives for it, but no one can deny he gave Shigaraki a better standards of living.
 And when Shigaraki failed, he simply gave some encouragement, closing with the phrase "Everything is for your sake."

-- Really 700 Years Old: He's actually a first generation Quirk user, and is theorised to have stolen a longevity Quirk at some point.
+- Really 700 Years Old: He's actually a first generation Quirk user, and is theorized to have stolen a longevity Quirk at some point.

 - Voice with an Internet Connection: Initially, he appears in the story through a bright computer monitor.

-- Would Hurt a Child: Implied: In the Volume 7 omake, the mangaka's (self-proclaimed) "oblique hint" - as to why the winged Noumu killed by Stain had grabbed Midoriya specifically - was just a drawing of Midoriya's and Bakugou's former classmates, a boy with wings seen back in the first chapter.
-This implies that at some point, between then and the Field Training Arc, All For One got hold of that boy... and turned him into a Noumu.
+- Would Hurt a Child: Implied: In the Volume 7 omake, the mangaka's (self-proclaimed) "oblique hint" - as to why the winged Noumu killed by Stain had grabbed Midoriya specifically - was just a drawing of Tsubasa, a boy with wings seen alongside Bakugou from the first chapter.
+This implies that at one time between then and the Field Training Arc, All For One somehow got hold of Tsubasa... and turned him into a Noumu.

 - Would You Like to Hear How They Died?: According to him, Nana Shimura died in a shameful manner, and he's not even sure how to even begin telling All Might about it.
 All Might yells at him to shut up.

-- Xanatos Gambit: He claims his arrest will cause Shigaraki to become stronger and more independent, thus allowing Shigaraki to finally become the successor that All For One raised him as.
+- He claims his arrest will cause Shigaraki to become stronger and more independent, thus allowing Shigaraki to finally become the successor that All For One raised him as.

-- Also on the Field Training Arc, whatever the end of it might be, Stain's popularity would be used for the Villain's Alliance to attract more villains to them.
+- Also on the Field Training Arc, whatever the end of it might be, Stain's popularity would be used by the League of Villains to attract more villains to them.

-- Adaptation Dye-Job: A Downplayed example, in the manga colour pages Shigaraki is shown with grey hair, whereas his anime appearance gives it a blueish grey tint.
+- Adaptation Dye-Job: A Downplayed example, in the manga color pages Shigaraki is shown with grey hair, whereas his anime appearance gives it a blueish grey tint.

-- Ambiguous Disorder: He has a few signs of having some form of Autism or mental anxiety, particularly his childish behavior, his Character Tic of scratching himself when he's either nervous or upset, an implied obsession with gaming, his tendency to freak out or panic easily, and getting enraged when his father's hand gets touched.
+- Ambiguous Disorder: He has a few signs of having some form of Autism or mental anxiety.
+In particular, there's his childish behavior, Character Tic of scratching himself when either nervous or upset, an implied obsession with gaming, a tendency to freak out or panic easily, and getting enraged whenever his father's hand gets touched.

-- Awesome by Analysis: During the fight between Aizawa and the various League's Mooks Shigaraki stays in the background and watches the fight from afar.
-Once he actually begins fighting Aizawa he tells him he was able to tell that his Quirk was staying active for shorter periods and therefore determines that Aizawa can't keep fighting the League's superior numbers by himself forever.
+- Awesomeness by Analysis: During the fight between Aizawa and the various League's Mooks Shigaraki stays in the background and watches the fight from afar.
+Once he actually begins fighting Aizawa, he tells Aizawa how he was able to tell that his Quirk was staying active for shorter periods after every use, and therefore determines that Aizawa can't keep fighting the League's superior numbers by himself forever.

 - Bad Powers, Bad People: Disintegration by touch?
 Definitely a villain.